abtaaahi/LoCast/README.md

 weather information.
 The development for the IoT-based location weather app encompasses a systematic approach covering project planning, research, design, development, testing, deployment, and iteration.
-The methodology leverages a combination of locationbased services and user interaction to provide hyper-localized weather data.
+The methodology leverages a combination of location based services and user interaction to provide hyper-localized weather data.
 The application utilizes GPS sensors for initial location acquisition, while a search bar and Bangla language support cater to user-specified locations.
 Fingerprint authentication offers a secure